-Popped Sorghum: India’s Healthy Popcorn AlternativeUpdated: December 23, 2016Recipes, Snacks and Treats
+Popped Sorghum: India’s Healthy Popcorn AlternativeUpdated: July 13, 2017Recipes, Snacks and Treats

 Popcorn is an incredibly popular snack especially in North America.
 However, for reasons not yet fully understood, corn allergies are increasing which precludes many people from enjoying a bowl even if the popcorn is organic or an heirloom variety and popped in a healthy fat.
 This is where popped sorghum comes in!

-Considered the traditional grain of India, sorghum actually originated on the African continent many millenia ago.
+Considered the traditional grain of India, sorghum actually originated on the African continent many millennia ago.

 It’s popularity then spread via ancient trading routes across the Arabian Peninsula into Asia, most notably India and China.
 In North and South America, sorghum still remains relatively unknown with few people aware of it let alone enjoying its hearty flavor and attractive nutritional profile.